bullno1/bullno1.github.io/_projects/10-beat-rider.md

 - A prototype to demonstrates how raw numbers from the framework can be mapped to gameplay elements
 - An [in-house build tool] [3] which eases the process of multi-platform building

-# Technology and tools used
+# Technologies and tools used

 - Moai engine: http://getmoai.com/
 - C/C++ for the audio processing [plugin] [2]